coderefinery/train-the-trainer/_episodes/06-lessons.md

 > - Linux shell basics
 > - Something non-technical, such as painting a room
 > - An instructor training for CodeRefinery
+> - Some aspect from an already existing lesson
 >
-> How does this compare to other lessons you have designed?
+> How does this compare to other lessons or courses you have designed?
 >
+> Exercise (30 minutes):
+> - Collect notes in a shared document.
+> - Start with learner personas and learning outcomes.
+> - Come up with a logical progression of exercises.
+>
+> Discussion (15 minutes):
+> - How does this approach compare to other lessons or courses you have designed?
+> - We read, compare, and discuss our notes.
 {: .challenge}

+---

-## Contributing to existing lessons
+### Contributing to existing lessons

 Our lessons are **collaboratively developed**.
 They are made by many people, and there is no single fixed master plan (but there should be,